zanna-37/hass-swipe-navigation/README.md

 3. Refresh the page.

-4. That's it, nothing to configure and no card to add.

 ### Installation and tracking with custom_updater:

 1. Make sure the [custom_updater](https://github.com/custom-components/custom_updater) component is installed and working.